 (b.
 1957, Hackensack, New Jersey) Richard is a Photographic Artist with a disciplined approach to image making since 1991 as one of Canada’s preeminent Architectural Photographers.
 Aided by the rigor of working for many years with a large format 4x5 view camera and sheet film, Richard has adopted a classic visual style influenced by mid-century masters Bernd and Hilla Becher.
 Prior to this, Richard worked for 15 years as an Interior Designer for several of Canada’s leading Design firms.
 His formal training was at Algonquin College for Interior Design and Carleton University for Engineering.

 As with its distant cousins the native Teepee and the Igloo, the Ice Fishing Hut has its own essential purpose.
 It must be weather resistant and transportable, giving basic shelter and access to the ground beneath it.
 For this ongoing project (2007 - -) Richard is traveling across Canada comparing the similarities, and differences, of Ice Fishing architecture between provinces.
 These provisional shelters offer a colourful glimpse into the Canadian culture of Ice Fishing.
 Sheet metal, faux wood paneling, tarpaulins, peak roofs, modified camping trailers all fulfill the requirements for shelter.
-The Ice Huts project consists of more than 800 individual huts laid out in a typological survey.
+The Ice Huts project consists of more than 1000 individual huts laid out in a typological survey.
 2015 marked a milestone in the project when Richard returned from British Columbia completing the tenth province.
 A book is currently in production with essays by Mark Kingwell and Marcus Schubert.

 In 2010, Richard encountered hundreds of huts grouped together in northern Quebec and Manitoba.
 This series, entitled Ice Villages, is photographed as wide panoramas, exploring community and place.
 Hockey rinks for the children, restaurants, rental huts and even hydro poles, illuminating these villages into the night, bear witness to the resilience of the inhabitants and offer the viewer a glimpse of celebrating Canada's winter months.